ycdxsb/PocOrExp_in_Github/2023/README.md

 - [https://github.com/sromanhu/CVE-2023-44761_ConcreteCMS-Stored-XSS---Forms](https://github.com/sromanhu/CVE-2023-44761_ConcreteCMS-Stored-XSS---Forms) :  ![starts](https://img.shields.io/github/stars/sromanhu/CVE-2023-44761_ConcreteCMS-Stored-XSS---Forms.svg) ![forks](https://img.shields.io/github/forks/sromanhu/CVE-2023-44761_ConcreteCMS-Stored-XSS---Forms.svg)

 ## CVE-2023-44760
- Multiple Cross Site Scripting (XSS) vulnerabilities in Concrete CMS v.9.2.1 allow an attacker to execute arbitrary code via a crafted script to the Header and Footer Tracking Codes of the SEO &amp; Statistics.
+ ** DISPUTED ** Multiple Cross Site Scripting (XSS) vulnerabilities in Concrete CMS v.9.2.1 allow an attacker to execute arbitrary code via a crafted script to the Header and Footer Tracking Codes of the SEO &amp; Statistics.
+NOTE: the vendor disputes this because these header/footer changes can only be made by an admin, and allowing an admin to place JavaScript there is an intentional customization feature.
+Also, the exploitation method claimed by &quot;sromanhu&quot; does not provide any access to a Concrete CMS session, because the Concrete CMS session cookie is configured as HttpOnly.